Becket (1964 film): Historicity

 Henry's mother, Empress Matilda, died in 1167, three years before the treaty of Fréteval allowed Becket to return in England.
 Henry appears to not have any respect for his mother and treats her as something of an annoyance, a rather drastic departure from what is generally held as historical fact.
 Empress Matilda was Henry's sole parent for much of his childhood, and she was instrumental in shaping Henry into the fierce warrior and skilled administrator he was.
 Far from seeing his mother as a burden, Henry seems to have adored Matilda and relied heavily on her advice and guidance until her death.
+Finally, at one point in the movie, Matilda complains that her gender was a major limiting factor in her life when in fact when she was an active military leader against Stephen of Blois during The Anarchy.

 Henry's wife, Eleanor of Aquitaine, was in fact beautiful, and highly educated.
-She was known to have a amicable marriage with Henry despite his mistresses and frequent absences.
+She was known to have an amicable marriage with Henry despite his mistresses and frequent absences.
 She is shown publicly rebuking Henry in a scene near the end of the film, when in fact Eleanor, whatever private reservations she may have had, is not known to have ever behaved in such a manner in public.
 During the same scene, she says she will go to her father to complain of Henry's treatment of her; however, her father William X, Duke of Aquitaine had died decades before, when Eleanor was just 15 years old.